Welcome to the RN Refresher Program

 You must have a computer, access to Wi-Fi, and the ability to download documents and send emails.

-You will receive a login registration to view the modules and track your modules and completion through our Sakai website.
+You will receive a login registration to view the modules and track your modules and completion through Sakai, our online learning system.

 Didactic and Lab Skills Refresher – In Class